 Completion of a thesis is a requirement for those students who, after satisfactorily completing the stated prerequisites, choose to pursue the design sector.
 Preparation of the thesis occurs in Thesis I. Submission of all materials is required by the end of the autumn term for completion of Thesis I. Mid-term progress reviews are also required.
 These materials include, but are not limited to, written analysis of the project, a proposed program, and all appropriate base drawings.
 The thesis is executed and brought to completion in Studio IV under the direction of a studio critic or thesis adviser.

 Design Sector: Requirements

-Prerequisite: a professional degree in architecture or related field.
+Prerequisite: a professional degree in architecture or landscape architecture.

+A6710 Building systems integration 3 pts

+A6750 Historic preservation studio II 4 pts

-A6710 Building systems integration 3 pts A6774 Historic preservation studio III 4 pts
+A6774 Historic preservation studio III 7 pts

 Sector electives (choose three courses):